 You’ll find lots of access points along the Pine Creek Rail Trail.
 The trailheads have nearby parking and some have comfort stations and campsites.
 You can find a detailed map of the trailhead amenities and other services along the trail on the Pine Creek Valley website.

-The trailheads that offer parking include:
+The trailheads that offer parking areas include:

 - Jersey Shore

 - Black Walnut Bottom

 - Robert McCullough, Jr.

 - Big Meadows

 If you’re coming from the Harrisburg area, we recommend starting your ride at the Jersey Shore trailhead.
 From U.S. 220, get off at the Thomas Street exit.
 Take a right at Railroad Street and you’ll soon arrive at the Jersey Shore parking area.